anas-01/parcelum/README.md

 # NodeJS, AngularJS & MongoDB

 Sever Side web application for managing users and parcels for customers.
-The application makes use of many popular frameworks and templates such as angular, hbs, express.
+The application makes use of frameworks and templates such as angular, hbs, express.

 # How to install